Getting The Compensation You Are Owed

 EU Regulation 261/2004 or EU 261 is a European law relating to flight delay compensation.
 It was created to help the enforce and protect the rights of air passengers and to make airlines responsible for them during long delays as well as flight cancellations or cases of overbooking that result in denied boarding.

-EU 261 is designed to compensate passengers for the inconvenience and loss of time as a result of the delay, it is not a reimbursement for the cost of the ticket and the compensation amount is calculated on a sliding scale based on the flight distance and the length of the delay.
+EU 261 is designed to compensate passengers for the inconvenience and loss of time as a result of the delay, it is not a reimbursement for the cost of the ticket and the is calculated on a sliding scale based on the flight distance and the length of the delay.

 Can I claim if my flight delay wasn’t the airlines fault?